The company we keep says everything.

 "SRNL provides integrated modern and practical solutions to complex environmental cleanup and long-term surveillance and maintenance problems.
 Our Laboratory’s advanced engineering efforts deploy practical science-based tools to address the nation’s most challenging problems.
 In short, We put science to work!”

 Alfred University is internationally recognized for its expertise in glass and ceramics education and research.
 Collectively, our PhD programs in Ceramics, Glass Science, and Materials Science Engineering are ranked among the top 50 Materials Science and Engineering programs in the nation.
-We are also recognized among the top 20 specialized research institutions in applied science.
+They are also recognized among the top 20 specialized research institutions in applied science.

-~ Secretary Granholm
+~ Secretary Chris Wright

 The U.S. Department of Energy’s (DOE) Office of Environmental Management (EM) mission is to address the nation’s Cold War environmental legacy resulting from decades of nuclear weapons production and government-sponsored nuclear energy research.
 This legacy includes some of the world’s most dangerous radioactive sites with large amounts of radioactive wastes, spent nuclear fuel (SNF), excess plutonium and uranium, thousands of contaminated facilities, and contaminated soil and groundwater.

 EM has been charged with the responsibility of cleaning up 107 sites across the country whose area is equal to the combined area of Rhode Island and Delaware.
+Silica-X is playing a crucial role.